abstewart/DRaw/README.md

   </tbody>
 </table>

-**Note** To be 100% clear, every team member gets the same grade with the exception of the peer assessment.
+**Note** To be 100% clear, every team member gets the same grade except for the peer assessment.